Risan: History

 The earliest mention of Rhizon dates back to the 4th century BC, as the main fortress in the Illyrian state where Queen Teuta took refuge during the Illyrian Wars.
 The degree of Hellenization at Rhizon was very high.
 In Roman times, Rhizinium is documented as an oppidum civium Romanorum, and the most prosperous time for Roman Rhizinium came during the 1st and 2nd centuries, when huge villas were made in the area and the city had 10,000 inhabitants.
 Five mosaics are the most valuable remains of that period - not only for Risan but also for Montenegro.

 Circa 500 it became the see of the Roman Catholic Diocese of Risano.
 The invasions of the Avars and Slavs left the city deserted.
 The last reference of a Roman bishop in Risan dates back to 595.

 In the 10th century, the Byzantine emperor Constantine Porphyrogenitus includes Risan among the inhabited towns of Travunia, while the priest of Doclea considers Rissena to be a district.

 During the Middle Ages, Risan lost the significance it used to have in the ancient times.
 No later than the 13th century, the Italians provided the bulk of a henceforward unbroken series of Latin Catholic Bishops of Risano until its suppression circa 1630.

 In the mid-15th century, Risan was referred to as a town of Herceg Stjepan.
 In 1466, the Venetians offered to give Brač island and a palace in Split to Herceg Stjepan, in exchange for his two towns (Risan and Novi) in the Boka Kotorska.

 In 1482, the Ottomans took Risan, together with Herceg Novi, from Herceg Stjepan's son Vlatko, using it as a base for its corsairs to pirate Venetian shipping sailing from their nearby holdings of Cattaro and Perasto.

-Only in 1688 Risan became Venetian as part of the Albania Veneta with the Venetian name of Risano, enjoying a temporary economic growth.
+Only in 1688 did Risan become Venetian as part of the Albania Veneta with the Venetian name of Risano, enjoying a temporary economic growth.
 In the following centuries Risan has had the same fate as the whole of Dalmatia.
-It was for a few years during World War II part of the Kingdom of Italy in the Italian Governatorate of Dalmatia and actually it is part of the newly independent Montenegro.
+It was for a few years during World War II part of the Kingdom of Italy in the Italian Governatorate of Dalmatia and today it is part of independent Montenegro.

 According to the 1627 population census, Risan had 800 citizens.
 570 were Muslim, 150 Orthodox and 80 Catholic.